-A prefix comes first.
-It often adds information about amount, position, or timing.
-For example, hyper- often means above normal, while brady- often means slow.
+- A prefix comes first and often signals amount, position, or timing. hyper- often means above normal; brady- often means slow.

-A root or combining form carries the central meaning.
-It often names a body part or function.
-For example, cardi- relates to the heart.
+- A root or combining form carries the central meaning, often naming a body part or function. cardi- relates to the heart.

-A suffix comes last.
-It often tells you what kind of problem, process, or procedure the term describes.
-For example, -itis usually indicates inflammation, and -ectomy indicates surgical removal.
+- A suffix comes last and often tells you the kind of problem, process, or procedure. -itis usually means inflammation; -ectomy means surgical removal.

-That means you can often make a reasonable first interpretation even when the term is new to you.
-The limit is context: word parts help, but the full meaning still depends on how the term is being used in a real medical setting.
+Read the word as a compact description: each part narrows the meaning, so you can often make a reasonable first interpretation even when the term is new.
+The limit is context; word parts help, but full meaning still depends on real use.

 Worked Example: Gastroenteritis